Our theme this week was the Earth, Earthquakes and Rocks. This post covers Earth and Earthquakes. I have a separate post that focuses on Rocks.

-Shake Tables: I built shake tables (earthquake simulators).
-What the pictures below show: For the first, I took two duplo base plates (green and yellow) and rubber-banded together, back to back.
+I built shake tables (earthquake simulators).
+For the first, I took two duplo base plates (green and yellow) and rubber-banded together, back to back.
 Then inserted four rubber bouncy balls in between them, one at each corner.
 For the second, I cut the cover off an old three ring binder to get two stiff “boards.”
 Then I placed two dowels between them for them to roll back and forth on, then rubber banded that together, and taped a Duplo base board to it.
 The third one was the binder covers, rubber bands, and balls, but no Duplo base board.
 On each of these shake tables, if you bump a corner or pull back then let go of one side, it would jiggle and shake.

 We also had a wobbly lazy Susan in our cabinet and it was a great earthquake simulator.

-We had Duplos out, so they could build Duplo towers.
+They tested Duplo towers.
 If they built a very tall tower, the “earthquake” would knock it down.
 Unfortunately, Duplos are pretty sturdy (especially when you attach them to the base plate!), and it was easy to build towers that could withstand the shake.

 The wooden blocks were a more effective demo.
 For our little kids (age 3 – 5), we just had them build with the wood and knock it down.
 We had our oldest kids (age 6 – 7) try building with Duplos too to see the difference that materials make in earthquake safety.